‘Not cut and paste’: How Singaporean Ian Tan won the world young chef award

 Just how profound the personal is to this rising young chef becomes apparent in conversation with other cooks.

-Magdalene Tang, chef owner of Mag’s Wine Kitchen on Keong Saik Road and a judge of the local round of the World Young Chef contest, said of their first meeting in the competition: “Ian was odd.
+Magdalene Tang, chef-owner of Mag’s Wine Kitchen in Keong Saik Road and a judge of the local round of the World Young Chef contest, said of their first meeting in the competition: “Ian was odd.
 He was just weird.”

-Given carte blanche to pick out ingredients, other finalists lurched for rarefied supplies like A8 wagyu and blue lobster from France, but Tan resisted, said Chef Tang.
+Given carte blanche to pick out ingredients, other finalists lurched for rarefied supplies like A8 wagyu and blue lobster from France, but Tan resisted, said chef Tang.

 “This joker got his ingredients from NTUC,” she said.
 “I looked at him and started laughing.
 You have all the produce in the world, and you choose this.”